docxology/p3if/docs/p3if_paste.md

 multiple types of interactions.
 With BOLTS as an initial dimension, the P3IF rendering for the knowledge commons continues with the second dimension.
-Given that the entire information supply chain is of interest, the team might make use of the “intelligence production cycle” as a Processes dimension, as it has been used as a generalized description for information supply chains elsewhere [82].
+Given that the entire information supply chain is of interest, the team might make use of the "intelligence production cycle" as a Processes dimension, as it has been used as a generalized description for information supply chains elsewhere [82].
 The knowledge commons will be an emergent phenomenon of the 27